MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

 - Access to a SharePoint Online list.

-- Access to Office 365 email and Office 365 Users account.
+- Access to Office 365 Outlook and Office 365 Users account.

+>[AZURE.NOTE]While we're using SharePoint Online and Office 365 Outlook in this walk-through, you can use other services such as Zendesk, Salesforce or Gmail.

 Before you create the flow, create a [SharePoint Online list](https://support.office.com/article/Training-Create-and-set-up-a-list-1DDC1F5A-A908-478B-BB6D-608F34B71F94); we'll use this list to request approval for vacations.
-The list must include the following fields:
+The list must include the following columns:

    ![](./media/sharepoint-approvals/sharepoint-list-fields.png)